 If you have an Android phone, you can download Mistplay and earn money too.
 At Mistplay, you choose the games, and earn as you play.
 The more you play, the more money you earn.

-Honestly, playing games is one of our favorite ways to make money on our list of how to make money without a job.
+If your child is looking for ways to make money as a teen, this may be an easy online job for them if they’re already on their phone a good portion of the day.
+Honestly, though, playing games for all ages is one of our favorite ways to make money on our list of how to make money without a job.

 4. Get Healthy and Start Walking